 - Color Cast: Some filters (specially ND and GND filters) may have a strong color cast.
 ND filters are know to have strong magenta color cast.
 We use filters with NO color cast.
 This make the processing images a lot easier.

-Tripods: We typically take a single tripod with us when we are travelling.
+Tripods: My second favorite photography accessory is a tripod.
+We typically take a single tripod with us when we are travelling.
 So, having a right tripod is pretty important for us.
 Here are few things we recommend when selecting your tripod.

 - I love love tripods with a built-in leveling bubble.
 They allow me to accurately level my tripods for panorama or movies.